 You can choose to include or leave out specific quotes from the report.
 Learn more

 You can edit the report to include custom content (e.g. a custom slide) or exclude certain slides.

 Commenting on reports enables your team to discuss findings, raise questions, explore solutions, and engage with stakeholders throughout the process.

 To present your report in full screen, click Presentation mode ().

 Click Share report to copy a link to your report.

-If you’re on a paid plan, you can also download a PDF copy of the report for offline viewing.
+Team members on a paid plan can also download a PDF copy of the report for offline viewing.